Config Templates

 Make sure which type of lovelace dashboard you are using before changing the main lovelace configuration:

-managedchanges are managed by lovelace ui: add the template configuration to configuration in raw editor- go to your dashboard
+managedchanges are managed by lovelace ui: add the template configuration to the dashboard in the RAW editor.- go to your dashboard

-Edit dashboardbutton - click three dots again and click
+Edit dashboardbutton - click the three dots again and click

-Raw configuration editorbutton yaml: add template configuration to yourui-lovelace.yaml
+yaml: add your template configuration to yourui-lovelace.yamlfile, before theviewskey

 button_card_templates: